-- 10.1 The site offers a contribution to housing supply and is relatively well located in relation to the pattern of the settlement, albeit accessed in a slightly convoluted manner, through other land with existing permission for development in this applicant's ownership. - 10.2 The land is grade 1 Agricultural land and the predicted housing land supply and objectively assessed need provides some limited but increasing weight against the proposal in and the current objectively assessed need carries diminished weight given the imminence of the recalculation of need, on balance now suggesting the proposal should be refused.
+10.1 The site offers a contribution to housing supply and is relatively well located in relation to the pattern of the settlement, albeit accessed in a slightly convoluted manner, through other land with existing permission for development in this applicant's ownership.

+10.2 The predicted housing land supply and objectively assessed need provides increasing weight against the proposal in and the current objectively assessed need carries diminished weight given the imminence of the recalculation of need, on balance now suggesting the proposal should be refused.
+This is a fine balance in this case and the recommendation was changed to reflect those being made elsewhere at the last committee to show consistency.